pietmondrian.info |

-These pages inform about the studies Michael Sciam has done on Piet Mondrian's oeuvre during the past thirty-two years.
+These pages inform about the studies Michael Sciam has done on Piet Mondrian's oeuvre during the past thirty-five years.i >

 Sciam is not an art historian, a critic nor a curator of events.
-He is an artist; painter, photographer and art theorist. >
+He is an artist; painter, photographer and art theorist.i >

-When Mondrian returned to Paris in February 1919, the magazine De Stijl regularly published monthly sequels to essays written by the artist.
 Eager to make his ideas known to the French, Mondrian had been writing more than he painted for over three years.
 He got help for the translation and publishes in 1920 at his own expense a brochure entitled “The Neoplasticism” that however did not arouse the hoped for interest also because of a rather clumsy translation.
 The publication will also be ignored by art critics.
-No wonder..

 art explained by an artist

-The following links show the results of his studies:
+The following links show the results of Sciam's studies:

-A web site (www.pietmondrian.eu) presenting a digital format of the 2006 revised book (English, German and Italian text).o>
+A web site (www.pietmondrian.eu) presenting a digital format of the 2006 revised book (English, German, Italian texts). >

-"Mondrian Sehen Lernen" : a sequence of 12 pdf tables explain Mondrian's oeuvre (German text). o>
+"Mondrian Sehen Lernen" : a sequence of 12 pdf tables explain Mondrian's oeuvre (German text). >

-"Saper vedere Mondrian" : a sequence of 12 pdf tables explain Mondrian's oeuvre (Italian text). o>
+"Saper vedere Mondrian" : a sequence of 12 pdf tables explain Mondrian's oeuvre (Italian text). >

 Michel Seuphor : an artist and poet; a good friend of Mondrian; they worked together in Paris during the 1920's.
 Seuphor wrote the first biography of the Dutch master in 1956.o>

-Giulio Carlo Argan : an art historian and professor of modern art at the university of Rome. o>
+Giulio Carlo Argan : an art historian and professor of modern art at Rome University.o>

-Italo Tomassoni : an art historian and critic, he has published an essay on Piet Mondrian in 1968. o>
+Italo Tomassoni : an art historian and critic, he has published an essay on Piet Mondrian in 1968. >

-Professor Luigi Paolo Finizio, who has recently published a book "Mondrian Il Chiaroveggente" commented on Sciam web pages about the Dutch artist.
+Professor Luigi Paolo Finizio, who has recently published the book "Mondrian Il Chiaroveggente", commented on Sciam's studies. >

-Mathjis Jonker from the Dutch Cultural Institute in Rome found very interesting the comparison between two frescoes by Raffaello Sanzio and Broadway Boogie Woogie by Mondrian Michael Sciam had submitted to him.
+Mathjis Jonker from the Dutch Cultural Institute in Rome found very interesting the comparison between two frescoes by Raffaello Sanzio ad Broadway Boogie Woogie by Mondrian Michael Sciam has submitted to him. >

 Others were thankful but did not say much.
-Visitors to the above listed web pages found them very interesting and asked for paper copies; the same was with people attending seminars and lectures Sciam has given throughout the years in Italy, Germany, United States and Israel.
+Visitors to the above listed web pages found them very interesting and asked for paper copies; the same was with people attending seminars and lectures Sciam has given throughout the years in Italy, Germany, United States, Israel and Switzerland.

-Sciam has had positive and sometime enthusiastic response from people he was able to meet during seminars and lectures he has held in Germany, Italy, USA and Israel.
-Here please find some comments from unknown people around the world showing interest and appreciation after consulting some of the above listed web pages. o>
+Sciam has received positive and sometime enthusiastic response from people he was able to meet during seminars and lectures he has held in Germany, Italy, USA and Israel.
+Here please find some comments from unknown people around the world showing interest and appreciation after visiting some of the above listed web pages. >

 the acknowledgement of some museums

-The Stedelijksmuseum, Amsterdam NL, has included a documentation of Sciam's studies in their library. o>oo
+The Stedelijksmuseum, Amsterdam NL, has included Sciam's studies in their library. o> >

-NYC MoMA has included Sciam's studies (paper format) in their Library, Archives and Study Centers o>
+NYC MoMA has included Sciam's "An Explanation of Piet Mondrian's Oeuvre" (paper format) in their Library and Study Center.o>

-The Kunsthaus Zürich has included Sciam's studies (paper format) in their public art library. o>
+The Kunsthaus Zürich has included Sciam's "Mondrian Sehen Lernen" (paper format) in their public art library. o>

-So did the Kröller-Müller Museum, Otterlo NL. o>
+So did the Kröller-Müller Museum, Otterlo NL.i >

-Die Neuenationalgalerie in Berlin and the Galleria d'Arte Moderna in Rome have thankfully acknowledged receipt.
+Die Neue Nationalgalerie in Berlin and the Galleria d'Arte Moderna in Rome have thankfully acknowledged receipt of Sciam's "How to See Mondrian" in the paper format.

-Kaiser Wilhelm Museum Krefeld, which owns some paintings by Mondrian, never answered either.
+Kaiser Wilhelm Museum Krefeld, which has some paintings by Mondrian in its collection, never answered either.

-This museum is presently undergoing a judiciary cause involving a supposedly misappropriation of four Mondrian's paintings.
+This museum underwent a judiciary cause involving a supposedly misappropriation of four Mondrian's paintings.

-If we still have people explaining Broadway Boogie Woogie as a representation of "New York City traffic and Broadway lights", I am afraid we still have a long way to go before the public will be given a chance to understand what Piet Mondrian has really done.
+If we still have museums such as the NYC MoMA suggesting that Broadway Boogie Woogie is a depiction of "New York City traffic and Broadway lights", I am afraid we still have a long way to go before the public will be given a chance to understand what Piet Mondrian has really done.

 Mondrian wrote: "A true critic can, simply by drawing upon the depths of his humanity and observing with purity, write about the new forms of art even without a knowledge of the working technique (...).
 But a true critic is somewhat rare."

-Why does all of this this happen?
+Why does this happen?
 Christian Grote asked Michael Sciam:

-MS: Well, there are many reasons..
+MS: I think that there are many reasons..
 The first which comes to my mind is that museums are today managed like business companies.

 CG: I see but, nevertheless, people who manage museums have studied art history at universities.

 You see, these people have long and diligently studied art at school and after winning a government context, now sit in comfortable armchairs paid with public money.
-They therefore believe to be a reliable source of knowledge.
+They probably believe to be a reliable source of knowledge.
 These academicians surely know every single date and each letter Mondrian wrote and have quite often used these letters in the attempt to explain his paintings.
-Writing about two fully abstract compositions Mondrian painted in 1919, in a 2005 catalogue Mr. Hans Janssen still talks about a morning and an evening sky.
-How could they possibly accept that an artist, who did not publish so many sparkling catalogues, would suggest how to see Mondrian?
+Writing about two fully abstract compositions Mondrian painted in 1919 and making reference to a letter the artist wrote to van Doesburg, Mr. Hans Janssen still talks about a morning and an evening sky in a 2005 catalogue for a show at the Albertina Museum in Vienna.

 CG: And you think the fact that they are paid with public money prevents them to be cultured people?